 Crawl (specifically, Stone Soup) defines itself from its contemporaries with a strong set of design philosophies.

 Stone Soup not only has a tutorial and an in-depth manual, but provides extensive information of any monster, item, or other noun you may come across.
 You can access them all by right clicking their tile (or x then v with keyboard controls), or using ? / followed by what you want to search for.
-The goal is that, unlike other roguelikes, Stone Soup should be playable without the aid of a guide or wiki.
+The goal is that, unlike earlier roguelikes, Stone Soup should be playable without the aid of a guide or wiki.

 Crusade against Tedium

-The DevTeam of Dungeon Crawl Stone Soup aims to remove 'tedious' mechanics from the game.
+The DevTeam of Stone Soup aims to remove 'tedious' mechanics from the game.
 For a player with knowledge of the game's spoilers, certain mechanics can serve to waste their time and energy.
 For example, players in NetHack (3.4.3) are heavily encouraged to go through Sokoban every game, a puzzle branch with 8 fixed layouts.
 With solutions easily available outside of the game, the branch gives good rewards: food that can last the entire game, along with helpful guaranteed end loot.
 Stone Soup has removed their own (completely random) puzzle branch, the Labyrinth, in 0.23.
 Meanwhile, food was continuously targeted, facing multiple simplifications and eventual removal.
 The Labyrinth could be solved with just a few rations, while food itself just became a clock that required opening a menu every few minutes.

 In the same vein, DCSS also tries to remove 'no-brainers', or completely dominant items/strategies.
 Balance is not perfect, and not even intentional.
 For example, species is used as a difficulty slider: a Mummy is much harder to play than a Minotaur.
 Yet Crawl remains fairly balanced; a single player game has much more leeway with balance, after all.